jessieweiyi/aws-demo-app-2019-worker/README.md

-# AWS Demo App 2019 API Component
+# AWS Demo App 2019 Worker Component

 This is the Worker component of the ***AWS Demo App 2019***.